-And for a quieter exprience, Yuma has restored its riverfront along the Colorado with bike and walking trails and a revived wetlands area that attracts hundreds of bird species.
+Another area attraction is the Yuma Proving Ground where visitors can take a tour to witness firing of some of the military's big guns.
+And for a quieter exprience, Yuma has restored its riverfront along the Colorado with bike and walking trails, and a revived wetlands area that attracts hundreds of bird species.

-The river crossing is the historic reasons for the town's existence.
+The river crossing is the historic reason for the town's existence.
 The landmark Ocean-to-Ocean Highway Bridge, completed in 1915, was a vital crossing of the Colorado River.
 Visit the city's Gateway Park at the foot of the bridge to see the river and the wildlife it attracts.

 There are a number of bars and restaurants in early 20th century buildings in downtown Yuma.
-Grab a burger and play pool at Lute's Casino, try the beer at the Prison Hill Brewing Co. or drink with the locals at Red's Bird Cage Saloon.
+Grab a burger and play pool at Lute's Casino.
+Try the Prison Hill Brewing Co. for Jailbait Blonde or a Grand Theft Hefe.

+Grab some cocktails and play pool with the locals down the block at Red's Bird Cage Saloon.
 And it goes without saying that you have to pack your sense of Yuma when you visit.